clarkgrubb/data-tools/doc/TOUR.md

 *generating and parsing TSV with split and join. looping over the fields and outputing a space after each field is a bad practice since it results in an invsible trailing space on the last fields*

 <a name="csv"/>
-## CSV
+## csv

+The CSV format is described in [RFC 4180](http://www.ietf.org/rfc/rfc4180.txt).

+Note that CSV files do not necessarily have headers.
+This is perhaps because CSV files are an export format for spreadsheets.

+RFC 4180 defines the EOL marker as CRLF.
+The *data tools* use LF as the EOL marker, however.
+If you want to conform to the spec, run the output through `unix2dos`.
+Also note that the final CRLF is optional.

+CSV provides a mechanism for quoting commas and EOL markers.
+Double quotes are used, and double quotes themselves are escaped by doubling them.

+Some CSV readers will trim whitespace on fields.
+This does not conform to RFC 4180, but it allows fields to be space-padded so that the columns are aligned when displayed in a monospace type.
+Because of the existence of such readers, it is a good practice to quote fields which contain whitespace.

+The *data tools* repo provides utilities for converting between TSV (which can be manipulated by `taw`) and CSV:

     csv-to-tsv
     tsv-to-cvs

-The CSV spec.

-CSV files do not necessarily have headers.
-This is perhaps because CSV files are an export format for spreadsheets.

-*TSV with quotes*

-* csvkit
+Converting from CSV to TSV is problematic if the fields contain tabs or newlines.
+By default `csv-to-tsv` will fail if it encounters any.
+There are flags to tell `csv-to-tsv` to strip, backslash escape, replace with space, or replace with space and squeeze.
+See the [man page](https://github.com/clarkgrubb/data-tools/blob/master/doc/csv-to-tsv.1.md).

+The philosophy of the *data tools* repo is to convert data to TSV.
+If you would prefer to work with CSV directly, consider downloading [csvkit](http://csvkit.readthedocs.org/en/latest/).

 <a name="relational-json"/>
-## JSON
+## json

 JSON ([json.org](http://json.org/)) is discussed more in the hierarchical section.
 MongoDB has popularized its use for relational (or near relational) data.
 The MongoDB export format is a file of serialized JSON objects, one per line.
 Whitespace can be added or removed anywhere to a serialized JSON object without changing the data the JSON object represents (except inside strings, and newlines must be escaped in strings).
 This is why each JSON object can be written on a single line.

-The following tools are provided to convert CSV or TSV files to the MongoDB export format.
+The following *data tools* are provided to convert CSV or TSV files to the MongoDB export format.
 In the case of `csv-to-json`, the CSV file must have a header:

     csv-to-json
     tsv-to-json

 <a name="xlsx"/>
-## XLSX
+## xlsx

 XLSX is the default format used by Excel since 2007.
 Most other spreadsheet applications can read it.
 It is a standardized format, and it probably the most commonly encountered spreadsheet format.